tonellotto/terrier-ef/README.md

 ## Pre-requisites

-Terrier 5.0 is required
+Terrier 5.0 is required.

-## Generating an Elias-Fano Inverted Index
+## Generating an Elias-Fano Inverted Index using CLITools

 This package plugs the encoding-decoding procedures for quasi-succinct indexes implemented by MG4J into the Terrier index data structures.

 Given a Terrier plain old index, the following steps can be used to generate a new quasi-succinct index compatible with Terrier 5 APIs.

-If not already available, e.g. from Maven Central, you should download and install terrier-eliasfano
+If not already available, e.g. from Maven Central, you should git clone and install terrier-eliasfano:

-	mvn clean install
+	mvn -DskipTests clean install

 Tell Terrier that you wish to add a plugin, by appending the following to your terrier.properties file in your Terrier distribution: